Civil Construction Contract: Everything You Need to Know

 It is worth noting that with a lump sum contract, the builder will need to know upon determining their pricing structure, any additional costs that may be associated with their ability to complete the project, such as rentals, purchasing materials, etc., as those costs will need to be included in the overall bid made to the client in the terms and conditions.

 If you need help with civil construction contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.